BaC0To/basic-math/README.md

-a class BasicMath will be created that shoud support + - * / functions
+a class BasicMath will be created.
+Methods that calculate the basic mathematical functions (add,subtract,multiply,divide)